How to Respond to a Job Offer Email: Templates to Accept, Decline, or Negotiate Professionally

 What if you received a job offer via phone or video call?

 If you are ready to accept a job offer and put an end to your job hunting, you need to respond with a formal acceptance email.
-Here is what to include in your letter:
+Here are some tips to answer to acknowledge a job offer via email:

 Dear Lauren,